 Attend an online event or festival

-Unfortunately, because of the virus, many music events and cultural festivals have had to be cancelled.
+Unfortunately, many music events and cultural festivals that were meant to take place this year have had to be cancelled.
 Though all is not lost - thanks to the internet and social media, many events are now set to take place online, meaning everyone can join in with the fun.